JacobPulk/art/README.md

 ### palette choice

-One value of the function determines which of the 10 palettes is to be used.
-This is made continuous by calculating (see below) and blending both the colors implied by the "ceiling" palette and "floor" palette resulting from this value.
+One value of the function determines which "one" of the 10 palettes is to be used.
+This is made continuous by calculating (see below) and blending both the colors implied by the "ceiling" palette and "floor" palette resulting from this value, so it really determines 2 palettes and a distance between them.

-### toonity
+### "toonity"

-One value of the function determines the smoothness or abruptness of the transitions between colors on the two palettes being used.
+One value of the function determines the smoothness or abruptness of the transitions between colors on the palettes being used.

 ### main height

-The "main" value of the function is interpreted as a "height" along an imagined vertical palette.
-Given a palette and a toonity, a height implies a certain color.
+The "main" value of the function is interpreted as a "height" on the palette (again, imagined as a vertical sequence of layers).
+Given a palette and a "toonity", a height implies a certain color.
 In general, the pixel will be between two palettes (see palette choice), so the color will be calculated for both palettes and blended in between, according to how far along it is between one and the other.

 ### hue, saturation, brightness adjustment